 Is a 6-gallon air compressor enough?

-6-gallon air compressors are generally enough for most home projects.
+According to our research, 6-gallon air compressors are generally enough for most home projects.
 They provide enough power to run most tools, and they're portable so they can be easily moved from one job to the next.
 However, if you're looking for something more powerful that can handle heavier-duty projects, then you may need to invest in a larger air compressor.

 How much psi do I need for air tools?